FCMBench: The First Large-scale Financial Credit Multimodal Benchmark for Real-world Applications: Experiments

 \subsubsection{Performance over Robustness Challenges}

-As mentioned above, Figure~\ref{fig:performance_distribution_and_challenges} (b) reports the \emph{relative} average performance across all tested models, where the score is normalized by the ``Normal Captures'' condition (ratio = 1.0).
-Figure~\ref{fig:two-side-by-side} (b) further compares the three strongest systems (ours, Claude Opus 4.5, and Gemini 3 Pro) on the same challenge set.

-Two observations are consistent across both views.
-First, different models exhibit a highly similar degradation trend when facing image artifacts: performance is most sensitive to geometric/visibility failures that directly remove or shrink usable evidence (e.g., multi-document images, cropped captures, out-of-focus, and off-axis viewpoints), while photometric artifacts (e.g., uneven illumination and specular reflections) tend to cause comparatively smaller but still non-negligible drops in aggregate.
-This suggests that robustness in credit-document understanding is dominated by whether the model can reliably see the required fields (region coverage, legibility, and scale), rather than by semantic understanding alone.
+We are concerned that some images may suffer from severe acquisition artifacts (e.g., out-of-focus blur and specular reflection), which could render required fields partially unreadable even for human annotators.
+Since the ground truths were pre-generated without accounting for such artifacts, absolute accuracy in these cases might be limited by image quality rather than model capability.
+For this reason, to ensure fair robustness comparison, we report each model’s performance relative to “Normal Captures” in Figure~\ref{fig:performance_distribution_and_challenges}(b).
+We further report the same relative performance metrics of top commercial models and open-source models in Figure~\ref{fig:two-side-by-side} (b).
+This gap between the clustered low KIE scores and widely spread reasoning performance further indicates that FCMBench robustness interferences are both challenging and discriminative..

-Second, high-performing models are not inherently robust.
-The radar plot shows that even the best systems remain vulnerable to specific artifacts, and their margins can shrink substantially under the hardest conditions.
-In practice, this means that headline benchmark accuracy under clean captures can overestimate real-world reliability: a model that performs strongly overall may still fail systematically for certain acquisition patterns (e.g., partial crops, multi-doc compositions, or severe blur), which are common in user uploads and field collection.
+Both of these views suggest that high-performing models are not inherently robust.
+The radar plot shows that even the best models remain vulnerable to specific robustness interference, and their margins can shrink substantially under the hardest conditions.
+In practice, this means that a model that performs strongly overall may still fail systematically for certain acquisition patterns (\eg, partial crops, multi-doc compositions, or severe blur), which are common in user uploads and field collection.

 These findings motivate robustness as a first-class pre-deployment requirement for business settings.
 Before integrating VLMs into credit workflows, developers should explicitly evaluate robustness on representative capture noise and enforce mitigation strategies such as capture-side guidelines (re-capture prompts, multi-view collection), automated quality gates (blur/ROI/crop/multi-doc detection), and targeted data augmentation or finetuning on the failure modes that dominate degradation.